kleekich/BlogDeployed/README.md

 ## Acknowledgments

-* Demonstrating building application using static files
+* Demonstrating building RESTful application
 * Running on a server using Node.js and Express
+* Using MongoDB Database and hosted with mLab
 * Deploying application with Heroku
 * Thanks to Colt Steel